VeryGoodOpenSource/flame_behaviors/README.md

 }
 ```

-Each behavior can have it's own `Component`s for adding extra functionality related to the
+Each behavior can have its own `Component`s for adding extra functionality related to the
 behavior.
-For instance a `TimerComponent` to have time based behavioral activity:
+For instance a `TimerComponent` can implement a time-based behavioral activity:

 ```dart
 class MyBehavior extends Behavior {